Gwendolyn Garcia: 2025 suspension

 On March 20, 2024, Mayor Michael Rama, her fellow PDP–Laban member, filed an administrative complaint before the Office of President and sought the suspension of Garcia regarding the Cebu Bus Rapid Transit System.
 Garcia issued a memorandum to stop the CBRT construction in heritage buffer zones of the Cebu Provincial Capitol and Fuente Osmeña Circle on February 27, 2024.
 Garcia eventually resigned as a member of PDP on May 28, 2024.
 On April 28, 2025, the Ombudsman imposed a six-month suspension on Garcia for issuing a construction permit to a private firm without securing clearance from the Department of Environment and Natural Resources.
 Despite this, Garcia refused to step down.

 After leaving office, Garcia was fined P1.2 million in August 2025 by the Ombudsman for illegal dredging operations from a protected nature reserve along the Manganga River in Talisay when she was governor in 2024.
+This was overturned by the Court of Appeals in March 2026.